PosoSAgapo/GMB_corpus_ner/README.md

 We see that the classifer:
 1.reach the weighted accuracy weight of 0.959 and non weighted accuracy 0.958
 2.reach the f1 score of 0.96
-3.due to the severly unbalanced dataset,like I-art or I-nat could only count for 20~40 counts in this dataset that contains more than 60,000 words,therefore, event I try to balance the dataset ,due to the lack of data,all those models do not perform well on these unbalanced labels.
+3.due to the severly unbalanced dataset,like I-art or I-nat could only count for 20~40 counts in this dataset that contains more than 60,000 words,therefore, event I try to balance the dataset using upsampling and downsampling the result did not change quite much,due to the lack of data,all those models do not perform well on these extremely unbalanced labels.
+Since I still have to finish my graduate paper and finish at least one implementation , I did not go deeper to solove this problem , but I already have several ideas in my mind like transform the CV's focal loss into this NER problem which focal loss is used to slove a unbalanced dataset classification problem.
+Additionally, using Syntax Tree Analysis we can give different score to each syntax label which could help us to better recongnize the Named Entity.Also,using Knowledege Base like Yago as a resource would increase the result too.The pretrained model like Bert,XLNet could also improve the result.

 -----------------------------------------------------------------------------------------------------

-Scirpt and file Descibe:
+Script and file Descibe:
 1.models_func.py，contains the all the model and function that used in the NER process
 2.data_make.py, spilit the data under the num that you give
 3.CRF,ner_Xgboost,Copy_Attn,Rf,Bert_BiLSTM_CRF are different scirpts that you can run